DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

 # DUNE DAQ Buildtools

-_This document was last edited Oct-10-2024_
+_This document was last edited Feb-07-2025_

 `daq-buildtools` is the toolset to simplify the development of DUNE DAQ packages.
 It provides environment and building utilities for the DAQ Suite.

+If you've read these instructions before, release notes for specific versions of daq-buildtools can be found at the bottom of this document.

 ## System requirements

 To get set up, you'll need access to the cvmfs areas `/cvmfs/dunedaq.opensciencegrid.org` and `/cvmfs/dunedaq-development.opensciencegrid.org`.
 This is the case, e.g., on the np04 cluster at CERN.
-By default, the environment variable `SPACK_DISABLE_LOCAL_CONFIG` is set to `true`, which allows spack to skip user configurations found under `~/.spack`.
-In rare cases, if you want spack to pick up your local configurations, you can unset this environment variable by issuing `unset SPACK_DISABLE_LOCAL_CONFIG`.
-However, the recommended way of using customized spack configrations is via the use of a workarea with a local spack instance.
-Customizations to spack configurations can be directly put into that local instance.
-More details about how to create a workarea with a spack instance can be found in the "[Advanced dbt-create options section](#Advanced dbt-create options)" on this page.

 <a name="Setup_of_daq-buildtools"></a>
 ## Setup of `daq-buildtools`